HerveEmissah/nmo-authors-app/README.md

 # nmo-authors-app
-Frontend implementation of an open source containerized research tool for searching and analyzing the literature citations to peer-reviewed publications describing neural morphology reconstructions..
+Front-end implementation of a containerized research tool for searching and analyzing the literature citations to peer-reviewed publications describing neural morphology reconstructions..